jodyheavener/CSS-Buddy/README.md

 ## Usage

-Once you install the plugin just select a layer on your canvas and run _Apply to Selected_.
+Once you install the plugin just select a layer on your canvas and run _Apply to Selected_ or press `Command` + `Shift` + `A`.
 A text dialogue will prompt you to enter in CSS.

 * Only use available and valid CSS properties – available properties listed below